-The combined radiotherapy and androgen ablation is gaining significance in treating prostate cancer with Intermediate grade cancers such as Gleason scores of 7 or more, which suggests bi-lobar and more severe cancer, which is moderately curable or very unlikely to be cured.
-The treatment modality uses both the androgen ablation using hormone therapy and external beam radiation together or in alternative stages.
+The combined radiotherapy and androgen ablation are gaining significance in treating Prostate cancer with Intermediate grade cancers such as Gleason scores of 7 or more, which suggests bi-lobar and more severe cancer, which is moderately curable or very unlikely to be cured.
+The Treatment modality uses both the androgen ablation using hormone therapy and External beam radiation together or in alternative stages.

-When external beam radiation therapy is given in addition to brachytherapy or after prostate surgery or in addition to Brachytherapy, it is known as adjunctive EBRT.
+When External beam radiation therapy is given in addition after prostate surgery or in addition to Brachytherapy, it is known as adjunctive EBRT.

 As per the findings of Radiation Therapy Oncology Group (USA), combination of EBRT and permanent implant brachytherapy provides higher rate of disease free survival at 5 years for high-risk patient as compared to brachytherapy alone or surgery alone.

-- Urinary bladder cystitis: Damage to urinary bladder and cystitis causes urine frequency, urinary incontinence, burning sensation and often bloody urine.
+- Urinary bladder cystitis: Damage to urinary bladder and cystitis causes urine frequency, Urinary incontinence, burning sensation and often bloody urine.